 The ZeroWaste Center is an environmental skills center run by R.O.L.E.
 Foundation.
-It’s purpose is to share environmental knowledge & waste management training for local governments, businesses, communities and people, so that they can apply it into their working surroundings and their daily lives.
+Its purpose is to share ecological knowledge & waste management training for local governments, businesses, communities and people, so that they can apply it into their working surroundings and their daily lives.
 By doing so, the local environment will be improved and the amount of waste ending up in rivers and oceans, or going to landfill will be reduced.

 Why We Need to Act

 Indonesia is the 2nd BIGGEST POLLUTER IN THE WORLD.
 Every day, Indonesia produces 130,000 tons of solid and liquid waste.
 Approximately 50% of this reaches the landfill.
 The rest is either burned or illegally dumped and bleeds into the ocean.
 This massive volume of waste entering our oceans and skies threatens any chance of a sustainable future.

 WASTE HANDLING – Collected waste in Bali ends up at landfills.
 Organic and non-organic waste isn’t seperated.

 Organic waste (65-80%) in landfills produces methane gas, which contributes 23 times more to global warming than CO2.